 You are probably hungry by now; I know we were!
 Your next stop will take you to Huli Huli Chicken in Koki Beach State Park.
 As you get there, you might notice a sudden jump in mile markers.
 They’ll decrease again as you head toward Kipahulu.

 The food at Huli Huli chicken was delicious, and the portions huge!
 Garrett and I shared one portion of Huli Huli chicken served with potato salad and mixed greens.
 Though we enjoyed our meal very much, the best part might have been the view.
-Lounge chairs facing the ocean are provided to customers, making it the most perfect lunch spot on the road to Hana!
+Lounge chairs facing the ocean are provided to customers, making it the most perfect lunch stop on the road to Hana!

 If you want to swim, don’t miss Hamoa Beach located right next to Koki State Park at mile marker #50.